History of the Campground

 The MVCMA was listed in the National Register of Historic Places on December 14, 1978, and was declared a National Historic Landmark on April 5, 2005.
-The Tabernacle was declared a Save American’s Treasures project on July 28, 2000.
+The Tabernacle was declared a Save America’s Treasures project on July 28, 2000.

 The grounds of the Martha’s Vineyard Camp Meeting Association (MVCMA), formerly known as “Wesleyan Grove,” are historically significant for several reasons: These include the carefully recorded historic connection with the religious “camp meeting” movement of the early 19th century, the unique layout of the grounds emulated by many post Civil War camp meeting sites, the original architectural form of the “Martha’s Vineyard” cottages built between 1859-1880, the unique iron Tabernacle erected in 1879 and the area’s remarkable state of preservation.

 The MVCMA grew out of the religious camp meeting movement of the 19th century.
-The idea of holding campmeetings for religious purposes was first introduced by the Presbyterians with Baptists and Methodists taking part in the state of Kentucky, prior to 1820.
+The idea of holding camp meetings for religious purposes was first introduced by the Presbyterians with Baptists and Methodists taking part in the state of Kentucky, prior to 1820.
 The practice was soon followed by the Methodists in New England.
 The early meetings at first were temporary and held at different places each year and usually lasted for about a week.
 The living conditions were primitive.
 People slept in tents with straw spread on the ground or on a board floor and a blanket over them.
 The food was prepared a week in advance.
 The people brought with them what they needed, and took everything away again when they left.
 By the middle of the 19th century, the campmeetings became more permanently established and were held in particular locations for a series of years.

 The first camp meeting on Cape Cod was held at Bound Brook, Wellfleet near the Truro line in 1819.
 Other early meetings were held at Falmouth and Sandwich.
 The Vineyard’s first camp meeting was held at West Chop in 1827.
 The man responsible for this camp meeting was Rev. John “Reformation John” Adams.
 Jeremiah Pease, a staunch follower of Rev. Adams, was directly responsible for the beginning of the MVCMA.